MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 > [!div class="checklist"]
 >
-> - Using JSON to define a new block.
+> - How to use JSON to define a new block.
-> - Assigning textures to a new block.
+> - How to assign textures to a new block.
-> - What are some of the behaviors and components that blocks can access.
+> - Some of the behaviors and components that blocks can access.
-> - A quick look at **.lang** and how it's used for in-game text.
+> - What **.lang** is and how it's used for in-game text.

 ### Requirements